inmanta/inmanta-core/docs/lsm/transfer_optimization/transfer_optimization.rst

 By default, the Inmanta server performs a new compile every time the state of a service instance changes.
 However, in practice it often happens that a transition between two states doesn't result in a new desired state for the service instance.
-To prevent unnecessary compiles, the LSM module has support to indicate which transfers preserve the desired state.
-The result is increased performance of the orchestrator.
-This page describes how to indicate in a service lifecycle which transfers preserve the desired state and how to enable the transfer optimization feature on the server.
+To prevent unnecessary compiles, the LSM module has support to indicate which transfers in a lifecycle preserve the desired state.
+The Inmanta server can then use this information to improve the performance of state transitions.
+This page describes how to mark transfers in a lifecycle as state-preserving and how to enable the transfer optimization feature on the server.

 Annotating desired state-preserving transfers
 =============================================